 Don’t expect the difference here to leap out at you straight away, it’s more a case of feeling it – listen to the swirls of the harp from 30 seconds in, listen to the piano and Christine’s voice – on the wav file, there’s a warmth, and a depth, and a sparkle that in the mp3 has just gone.

 Listen to the wav several times over, then switch to the mp3.
 Do you honestly feel it sounds as good ?
 The mp3 is OK, but it’s just… meh.
 I’m not drawn in, my attention wanders, it doesn’t move me.

 Something essential has been lost, and you can’t get it back.
 And once you’ve heard that loss, even cranking the data-rate up doesn’t help.
 The only solution is a more advanced format, or lossless files.

 Try listening to the mp3s in your music collection.
 Go back and compare them to the CDs you ripped them from.

 Update: I’ve had lots of interest in this post, and lots of discussion, especially on link-sharing sites.
 There are a few common responses that I want to answer here.

 Wrong.
 If you’ve made this comment, you probably already know about LAME and the all other flavours of mp3 codec, and you probably do choose to use higher bit-rates, but you’re in the minority.
 Most “regular listeners” go for the default settings – and even in iTunes this is only 160 kbps.

 192/320 kbps sounds fine

 Sometimes.
 This depends so heavily on the material, the encoder and the codec – you simply can’t make blanket assumptions.
-Ironically one of the factors that makes mp3 so popular – the fact that it’s free and open-source – also makes it far harder to get a decent encode.
+Ironically one of the factors that makes mp3 so popular – the fact that there are so many encoders and players, some of which are free – also makes it far harder to get a decent encode.
 By contrast, the grip Apple have over the AAC format at least ensures consistently high standards of encoding.